IoannisChalk/Portfolio/README.md

-# Ioannis Chalkiadakis - Portfolio
+# Ioannis Chalkiadakis - Portfolio 🚀

-Welcome to my portfolio!
-Below you will find a categorized list of my projects with detailed descriptions.
+Welcome to my portfolio! ✨ Here, you’ll find a curated list of projects that showcase my skills in data analysis, machine learning, and deep learning.

+Most of these projects are exercises I completed as part of three certifications:
+- **Google Advanced Data Analytics**
+- **Machine Learning Specialization** by Andrew Ng
+- **Deep Learning Specialization** by Andrew Ng

+These hands-on projects provided me with practical experience in exploring data, developing models, and solving real-world problems.
+While most projects were guided exercises, I approached them with a mindset of independent learning and experimentation to deepen my understanding.

+This portfolio is a testament to my dedication to mastering the field of data science and AI, and I hope it provides you with insights into my capabilities. 🚀

 ---